pietrodev07/etch-a-sketch/README.md

-# ROCK PAPER SCISSORS
+# ETCH A SKETCH

-Rock Paper Scissors is a pixel art drawing tool.
+Etch-a-sketch is a pixel art drawing tool.

 You can choose between two mode: